-Companion documents do not include program requirements, but help those who create the electronic formats for electronic data exchange.
+Companion guides and payer sheet do not include program requirements, but help those who create the electronic formats for electronic data exchange.

-Companion documents cover the following specific subjects:
+Companion guides and payer sheet cover the following specific subjects:

-- Getting started (e.g., identification information, testing, and exchange preparation). - Transaction administration (e.g., tracking claims submissions, contacting the EDI (Electronic Data Interchange) Helpdesk. - Transaction formats.
+- Getting started (e.g., identification information, testing, and exchange preparation). - Transaction administration (e.g., tracking claims submissions, contacting the EDI (Electronic Data Interchange) Helpdesk.

+• Transaction formats.

-Revisions to Companion Documents
+Revisions to Companion Guides and Payer Sheet

-Companion documents may be updated as a result of changes to federal requirements.
+Companion guides and payer sheet may be updated as a result of changes to federal requirements.
 When this occurs, ForwardHealth will do the following:

-- Post the revised companion document on the ForwardHealth Portal. - Post a message on the banner page of the RA. - Send an e-mail to trading partners.
+- Post the revised companion guides and payer sheet on the ForwardHealth Portal. - Post a message on the banner page of the RA. - Send an e-mail to trading partners.

-Trading partners are encouraged to periodically check for the revised companion documents on the Portal.
-If trading partners do not follow the revisions identified in the companion document, transactions may not process successfully (e.g., claims may deny or process incorrectly).
+Trading partners are encouraged to periodically check for revised companion guides and payer sheet on the Portal.
+If trading partners do not follow the revisions identified in the companion guides or payer sheet, transactions may not process successfully (e.g., claims may deny or process incorrectly).

-A revision log located at the front of the revised companion document lists the changes that have been made.
-The date on the companion document reflects the last date the companion document was revised.
+A revision log located at the end of the revised companion guide lists the changes that have been made.
+The date on the companion guide reflects the date the revised companion guide was posted to the Portal.
 In addition, the version number located in the footer of the first page is changed with each revision.